 Certainly.
 To improve your thick curls, hot rollers are far better than a curling iron.
 Your frizz-prone hair is exposed to less heat from hot rollers compared to a curling iron.
 Metal rollers with a ceramic coating are perfect for controlling frizz in thick curly hair.
 Remember to apply a heat protection product each time you use the hot rollers for added protection.
 Also, make sure your hair is completely dry before you use the hot rollers.

-Related Article: Best Hot Rollers For Thick Hair – Buying Guide.
+Related Article: Thick Hair – Buying Guide.

 10. How Much Hair Product Is Enough?

 Too much hair product can lead to a buildup of product residue on your scalp.
 This will cause scalp irritation and ultimately hair breakage.
 To avoid steeping your hair in excessive amounts of hair butter or hairspray, read product labels carefully and only use the quantity stated.
 If you need to use more, increase little by little until you find the optimal quantity for your hair.

 11. What Combing Advice Should I Follow?